Conversations with Eamon Dunphy

-Conversations with Eamon Dunphy was an Irish radio programme, on which Eamon Dunphy interviewed various celebrities.
+Conversations with Eamon Dunphy is an Irish radio programme, on which Eamon Dunphy interviewed various celebrities.
 It aired on Saturdays on RTÉ Radio 1.

 On 7 July 2009, Dunphy announced he would cease presenting his programme, to concentrate on sport.

 Format

 After news and paper reviews, Eamon Dunphy presented Conversations with Eamon Dunphy on RTÉ Radio 1 from 09:10.
 The programme was divided into three parts, each separated by a commercial break.
 Many high-profile guests have appeared on the programme.
 There is one guest every week.
 Typically the guest discussed their life and career.
 They were asked to request three pieces of music during the programme.
 The programme is pre-recorded.

 History

 Series 1

 Series 1 comprised 38 episodes.
 Notable guests from series 1 included: Seán Óg Ó hAilpín, Maeve Binchy, Anne Robinson, Gay Byrne, Michael O'Leary and Sebastian Barry.